jdsghuman/protractor/readme.md

 ### 3. Once the Selenium server is running, start tests in another tab (This command will run all the tests):

-   Ensure terminal is project directory
+   Ensure terminal is in the project directory

 protractor conf.js